Non-Violent Communication

 • The needs at the Roots of Feelings.

-Judgments of others are alienated expressions of our own unmet needs.
+Judgements of others are alienated expressions of our own unmet needs.

 If someone says, “You never understand me,” they are really telling us that their need to be understood is not being fulfilled.